ooni/probe/.github/ISSUE_TEMPLATE/routine-sprint-releases.md

 ---
 - [ ] psiphon: run ./update.bash
-- [ ] ooni/go: merge with upstream if needed
+- [ ] oocrypto: merge with upstream if needed
 - [ ] oohttp: merge with upstream if needed
 - [ ] ooni/go-libtor: update
 - [ ] probe-cli: sync stunreachability targets with snowflake (see `./internal/stuninput`)